80-1 shot Rich Strike races to huge upset in Kentucky Derby

-Jockey Sonny Leon guided Rich Strike from far back in the 20-horse field to beat 4-1 favorite Epicenter by three-quarters of a length.
-Zandon was another three-quarters of a length back in third at Churchill Downs in front of a crowd that included former President Donald Trump.
+The chestnut colt beat 4-1 favorite Epicenter by three-quarters of a length.
+Zandon finished another three-quarters of a length back in third.

 “I about fell down in the paddock when he hit the wire,” winning trainer Eric Reed said.
 “I about passed out.”

-After taking a bite out of his much costlier competition, Rich Strike playfully chomped the pony that guided him to the winner’s circle.
+“What a crazy Derby,” said trainer Kenny McPeek, whose horses finished eighth and ninth.

-Rich Strike wasn’t even in the Derby field until Friday when Hall of Fame trainer D. Wayne Lukas scratched Ethereal Road, making room for the chestnut colt trained by Eric Reed.
+Rich Strike wasn’t even in the Derby until Friday when Hall of Fame trainer D. Wayne Lukas scratched Ethereal Road, making room for the chestnut colt that had just one previous win in his career.

 Leon’s rail ride was reminiscent of jockey Calvin Borel’s stealth move aboard Mine That Bird in 2009.
 Mine That Bird sprang what was then the Derby’s third-biggest upset, paying $103.20 to win.

+Reed had no argument with the bettors ignoring his colt, whose victory surely inspired little guys everywhere.

+“Small trainer, small rider, small stable, he should have been 80-1,” Reed said.
+“And so anybody that’s in this business, lightening can strike.”

-Rich Strike was purchased by Dawson, who races as RED TR-Racing LLC, for $30,000 last fall when the colt was entered in a low-level claiming race by former owner Calumet Farm.
+Rich Strike was purchased by Dawson, who races as RED TR-Racing LLC, for $30,000 last fall when the colt was entered in a low-level claiming race by his former owner.

-Calumet Farm owner Brad Kelley might be ruing that decision now.
-Calumet Farm has won a record eight Kentucky Derbies, but none since 1968, when Forward Pass was placed first via disqualification.
+Calumet Farm head Brad Kelley might be ruing that decision now.
+Calumet Farm has won a record eight Kentucky Derbies but none since 1968, when Forward Pass was placed first via disqualification.

-Rich Strike earned $1.86 million for just his second career victory.
-The colt lost to Zandon in the Blue Grass Stakes last month and was beaten by Epicenter in the Louisiana Derby in March.
+Rich Strike earned $1.86 million for his first stakes victory.
+The colt lost to Zandon in his most recent start last month and was beat by Epicenter in the John Battaglia Memorial in March.

 Simplification finished fourth and Mo Donegal was fifth.

-Note: This story has been corrected to show that Rich Strike had just one, not two, previous wins.